 Homework.
 A special report on employment of blacks and women by Pennsylvania and Delaware radio and TV stations-prepared by the FCC staff at request of Commissioner Nicholas Johnson-shows the following: The two states' 129 commercial and non-commercial stations employ 4,049 people, 2,509 (61.97%) in the categories of officials, professionals or technicians.
 Of the total employes, 272 (6.72%) are black, 886 (21.88%) are women.
-Of the total officials, professionals or technicians, 117 (4.66%) are black, 128 (5.1%) are women.
+Of the total officials, professionals or technicians of the total officials, professionals or technicians of the total officials, professionals or technicians, 117 (4.66%) are black, 128 (5.1%) are women.

 Stations in those states are the latest targets of petitions to deny license renewals, and of competitive challenges to renewals.
 At the July 3 deadline, 12 of the former, two of the latter had been filed with the FCC (BROADCASTING, July 10).
-Most were from black groups, including one generalized complaint against 28 of Philadelphia's 36 stations, seeking to prevent "further continuing violations" of the FCC's equal-employfeel that such a reallocation of resources is inevitable in light of the booming prospects for cable development).
+Most were from black groups, including one generalized complaint against 28 of Philadelphia's 36 stations, seeking to prevent "further continuing violations" of the FCC's equal-employment rules. feel that such a reallocation of resources is inevitable in light of the booming prospects for cable development).
 The Broadcast and Common Carrier Bureaus would remain essentially unchanged.

-The general manager's office would be augmented by a new bureau encompassing such administrative offices as budget and data processing.
+• The general manager's office would be augmented by a new bureau encompassing such administrative offices as budget and data processing.
 This unit would reportedly be referred to as the Bureau of Management (or Support) Services.